evequozf/D3-Swiss-map-with-latitude-longitude-locations/README.md

 Demo http://evequoz.name/opendata/valais-map-latlon/ (actually only the canton of Valais and 3 cities defined in regular latitudes-longitudes coordinates)

 ### Generating the maps in spherical coordinates
-First, get [this project by Interactive Things](https://github.com/interactivethings/swiss-maps).
-It helps you generate Swiss maps in TopoJSON from original [swisstopo](http://www.swisstopo.admin.ch/internet/swisstopo/en/home.html) geodata.
+First, get [this nice project](https://github.com/interactivethings/swiss-maps).
+It lets you generate Swiss maps in TopoJSON from original [swisstopo](http://www.swisstopo.admin.ch/internet/swisstopo/en/home.html) geodata.
 By default, it generates already projected maps.
-Those are fine if you are using nothing else than these maps and you are not trying to embed geographical data from other sources (like Google Geocoding API, Leaflet,...) that use spherical coordinates into your maps.
+They are fine if you are using nothing else and you are not trying to embed geographical data from other sources (like Google Geocoding API, Leaflet,...) that use spherical coordinates.

 If you want to combine your Swiss map with external APIs, you will have to reproject it to spherical coordinates.
 Luckily, you can do this using the above mentioned project by simply running